exploratory-io/book/ml/causal_impact.md

   * Output Type
   * Weight on Distance (vs Correlation) for Ranking Markets
   * Tail-Area Probability for Posterior Interval
+    * You can control the confidence level of the confidence intervals in the output.
+The default is 0.05 which translates into 95% confidence level.
   * Number of MCMC Samples
   * Standardize Data
   * Prior Standard Deviation of Random Walk